-In litigation, “being served” means that someone is hired to give the Petition, Summons, and supporting documents, to the Respondent.
-This is done by a process server or law enforcement officer of the court, who may find the Respondent at his or her home, place of work or any other locations, such as out to dinner with friends.
+In litigation, “being served” means that someone is hired to give the Petition, Summons, and supporting documents to the Respondent.
+This is done by a process server or law enforcement officer of the court, who may find the Respondent at his or her home, place of work, or any other location, such as out to dinner with friends.
 As you can well imagine, this process can lead to a great deal of conflict.

 Response to Process

 In mediation, the Petition does not state any specific terms or ‘demands’ and spouses anticipate reaching agreements on all issues.
 Therefore, no Response is necessary.

 Respondents, who are residents of Arizona, onced served with a Petition, must file their Response, or opposing papers, within twenty days.
 For Respondents who reside out-of-state, the Response must be filed within thirty days.
 Failing to respond can result in loss of one’s right to present an opposing position to the Petition to the court.
 If no Response is filed, the court can award all of the Petitioner’s requests or ‘demands.’